circonus-labs/libmtev/docs-md/operations/rest.md

 #### GET /capa.json

-Capanilities are also available in JSON format.
+Capabilities are also available in JSON format.

 ```
 # curl http://127.0.0.1:8888/capa.json